weiran-sun/weiran-sun.github.io/index.md

 ### News

-- <i> **Recruiting** </i>: Prof. Wuyang Chen and myself are seeking graudate students with a strong background in PDE analysis to work with us on the formalization of PDEs.
+- <i> **Recruiting** </i>: Prof. Wuyang Chen and I are seeking graudate students with a strong background in PDE analysis to work with us on the formalization of PDEs.

 - <i> **Our PDE Formalization Page Is Now Live!**